ajensen3point14/startup/README.md

 ### Simon Service
 I really like that this makes for an easy storage of scores.
 That it also displays scores by high score first instead of chronological order is really useful.

+### Simon DB
+Atlas is a super useful method for creating Databases.
+This project also makes it very clear that the source files for things like database access will need to be locked down super tight because they contain the credentials to access the database.